-As Abraham Kuyper used to say, “there is not a square inch in the whole domain of our human existence over which Christ, who is Sovereign over all, does not cry, ‘Mine!’”
+As Abraham Kuyper once said, “There is not a square inch in the whole domain of our human existence over which Christ, who is Sovereign over all, does not cry, ‘Mine!’”
 And rule with absolute supremacy.
 And though it may not seem so now, it is only a matter of time until he is revealed from heaven in flaming fire to give relief to those who trust him and righteous vengeance on those who don’t.

-Oh, that the almighty God would help us see and savor the supremacy of his Son.
+Oh that the almighty God would help us see and savor the supremacy of his Son.
 Give yourself to this.
 Study this.
 Cultivate this passion.
 Eat and drink and sleep this quest to know the supremacy of Christ.
-Pray for God to show you these things in his Word.
+Pray for God to show you these things in his word.
 Swim in the Bible every day.
 Use the means of grace.
 Like God-centered, Christ-exalting books.
 Don’t go home without books to help you in this.
-Get John Owen on the glories of Christ and the mortification of sin.
+Get John Owen on The Glory of Christ and The Mortification of Sin.
 Get Mahaney on the Cross and the glory of God in marriage.
-Get Powlison and Patterson and Edwards.
-And with all your getting — whatever it takes — get the all-satisfying supremacy of Christ at the center of your life.
+Get works by Powlison and Patterson and Edwards.
+And with all you’re getting — whatever it takes — get the all-satisfying supremacy of Christ at the center of your life.

 This is the blazing sun at the center of your solar system, holding the planet of sexuality in sacred orbit.
 This is the ballast at the bottom of your little boat keeping it from being capsized by the waves of sexual temptation.
-This the foundation that holds up the building of your life so that you can build with strategies of sexual purity.
+This is the foundation that holds up the building of your life so that you can build with strategies of sexual purity.
 Without this — without knowing and embracing the supremacy of Christ in all things — the planets fly apart, the waves overwhelm, and the building will one day fall.

 The Main Obstacle to Knowing the Supremacy of Christ